yonghuang18/sendamp/README.md

 # sendamp
-This is a nodejs app that allows you to send email with amp.
+This is a super simple nodejs app that allows you to send test email with amp.

 To use the tool, first set the sender credentials in config.js